OpenVOGEL/Tucan/README.md

 ![](https://sites.google.com/site/gahvogel/_/rsrc/1459943467902/config/customLogo.gif?revision=14)

 ###Welcome!
 In this project we work together to bring out a simple but very useful tool to solve aerodynamic problems.
+And we love aerodynamics so much, that we dare bringing it out for free.
 If you have questions about the software, or if you want to share data and/or chat with other users, you can join the community (www.openvogel.com).

 ![](https://sites.google.com/site/gahvogel/_/rsrc/1454581604797/config/pagetemplates/steady-aerodynamics/Jet_II.png?height=177&width=400)